Netpeak Spider 3.0: New SEO HopeUpdates

 Let’s take a look at two cases:

-- If you’ve started scanning and then realized that you forgot to include some significant parameters or parsing of necessary HTML fragment, now you can stop crawling, enable necessary parameters and then continue scanning.
-In this case, scanned pages will not be recrawled and included parameters will be applied only for new pages.
+- If you’ve started crawling and then realized that you forgot to include some significant parameters or parsing of necessary HTML fragment, now you can stop crawling, enable necessary parameters and then continue crawling.
+In this case, crawled pages will not be recrawled and included parameters will be applied only for new pages.

 We completely rearranged working process with: